What Is a QDRO and When Would I Need One?

 QDROs can be filed at any time.
 Whether you are in the middle of the divorce process or have been divorced for a decade, QDROs do not have a time limit.
 This is done in part because financial situations can change over time.
 While some may have a retirement plan with their job at the time of their divorce, they may change jobs later on and find themselves in need of financial support.
 QDROs can also be filed for after the former spouse’s death; however, it must be consistent with the terms of the retirement plan.
 QDROs can be filed for long after the divorce is finalized but it is best to obtain one and file the QDRO with the retirement plan as quickly as possible.

 Obtaining a QDRO with the Help of a Kane County Attorney

 All legal processes go much smoother with an experienced attorney by your side.
 If you are in the middle of your divorce, you should notify your attorney that you may need the financial assistance later in life.
 You may also need to contact the plan for information about your spouse’s plan if your spouse is not willing to provide you with that information.
-At Shaw Family Law, we draft QDROs during or after divorce to ensure that you receive the proper allotment of finances later in life.
+At Shaw Sanders, P.C., we draft QDROs during or after divorce to ensure that you receive the proper allotment of finances later in life.
 If you are considering divorce or need assistance drafting a QDRO from a divorce that happened years ago, contact our experienced St. Charles, IL divorce attorneys at 630-584-5550 for a free consultation.